MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/manage-folders-and-rules-feature.md

 # Manage Folders and Rules feature in Microsoft 365 Groups

 Users can organize groups emails effectively by creating folders and setting rules inside groups mailbox.
-Once the folders are created in groups mailbox, users can move and copy messages to different folders manually as well as using Rules.
+Once the folders are created in groups mailbox, users can move and copy messages to different folders manually as well as using **Rules**.

 This capability is currently available only in Outlook Web Application and Outlook Mobile application.

-## Enable folders and rules feature for Microsoft 365 Groups in Outlook
+## Enable Folders and Rules feature for Microsoft 365 Groups in Outlook

 Admin can enable the feature with the help of cmdlet `Set-OrganizationConfig -IsGroupFoldersAndRulesEnabled`.

- - [-IsGroupFoldersAndRulesEnabled<Boolean>] - optional
+ - `[-IsGroupFoldersAndRulesEnabled<Boolean>]` - optional

-   The `IsGroupFoldersAndRulesEnabled` parameter specifies whether folder and rules feature is enabled for the tenant.
+   The `IsGroupFoldersAndRulesEnabled` parameter specifies whether Folders and Rules feature is enabled for the tenant.

    Possible values: true/false

    Default Value: false

 > [!NOTE]
-> Once the `IsGroupFoldersAndRulesEnabled` is turned off after creating some folder and rules,
+> Once the `IsGroupFoldersAndRulesEnabled` parameter is turned off after creating some folder and rules,
   >
   > - Existing Folders and Rules will keep getting rendered.
   >